Peimeng Yin

 Biography

 Dr. Peimeng Yin is an Assistant Professor in the Department of Mathematical Sciences at the University of Texas at El Paso (UTEP).
-He received his Ph.D. degree in the Department of Mathematics from Iowa State University in 2019 under the supervision of Prof. Hailiang Liu and Prof. Songting Luo.
-Prior to joining UTEP, he worked as a Postdoctoral Research Associate in Computer Science and Mathematics Division at Oak Ridge National Laboratory (ORNL), a Research Assistant Professor (research-track) in the Department of Radiation Oncology at the University of Kansas Medical Center, and a Post-Doc Fellow in the Department of Mathematics at Wayne State University.
+He received his Ph.D. degree in the Department of Mathematics from Iowa State University in 2019 under the supervision of Prof. Hailiang Liu.
+Prior to joining UTEP, Dr. Yin held research positions at several institutions, including Oak Ridge National Laboratory (ORNL) as a Postdoctoral Research Associate in the Computer Science and Mathematics Division, the University of Kansas Medical Center as a Research Assistant Professor (research track) in Radiation Oncology, and Wayne State University as a Postdoctoral Fellow in Mathematics.

 Research Interests

-• Theoretical and computational methods for singular elliptic PDEs
+• Theory and numerical methods for PDEs with singularities

 Selected recent work

-Peimeng Yin, Eirik Endeve, Cory D. Hauck and Stefan R. Schnake.
-A semi-implicit dynamical low-rank discontinuous Galerkin method for space homogeneous kinetic equations.
-Part I: emission and absorption. , arXiv preprint, arXiv:2308.05914, 2023. [arXiv]
+Peimeng Yin*, Eirik Endeve, Cory D. Hauck and Stefan R. Schnake.
+Towards dynamical low-rank approximation for neutrino kinetic equations.
+Part I: Analysis of an idealized relaxation model.
+Mathematics of Computation, 94:1199-1233, 2025.
+[PDF] [DOI] [arXiv]

 • Hengguang Li, Peimeng Yin* and Zhimin Zhang.
 A $C^0$ finite element method for the biharmonic problem with Navier boundary conditions in a polygonal domain.
 IMA Journal of Numerical Analysis, 43:1779-1801, 2023.
 [PDF] [DOI] [arXiv]